line72/usbmdistros/website/content/products/dekapitator-we_will_destroy..._you_will_obey!!!.md

 ---
+actualPrice: $20.00
-title: "Dekapitator - We Will Destroy...
-You Will Obey!!!"
+album: We Will Destroy...
+You Will Obey!!!
-date: 2021-06-22T16:40:36
-draft: false
-artist: "Dekapitator"
+artist: Dekapitator
-album: "We Will Destroy...
-You Will Obey!!!"
 categories:
 - Vinyl
+date: '2021-06-26T15:22:45'
+draft: false
 images:
-    - "/images/covers/dekapitator-we_will_destroy..._you_will_obey!!!.jpg"
+- /images/covers/dekapitator-we_will_destroy..._you_will_obey!!!.jpg
-thumbnailImage: "/images/covers/dekapitator-we_will_destroy..._you_will_obey!!!-thumb.jpg"
-actualPrice: $20.00
 inStock: true
+thumbnailImage: /images/covers/dekapitator-we_will_destroy..._you_will_obey!!!-thumb.jpg
+title: Dekapitator - We Will Destroy...
+You Will Obey!!!
 ---

 ## Vinyl